The Final Bhukti (sub-period)

 E.g., in Thula lagna nativities, Shukra = L-8+L-1; one must, indeed, forgive oneself (L-1) and forgive the cycle of birth and death (L-8) for enforcing those sudden, catastrophic changes which cause even the best-laid plans to go awry.

 E.g., for Mesha lagna, Shukra = L-2+L-7.
-In Surya-Shukra period, one seeks closure on matters of wealth and family history, and also of the marriage contract and the whole business of making alliances and agreements.
+In Surya-Shukra period, one seeks closure on matters of capital wealth and family history, and also of the marriage contract and the whole business of making alliances and agreements.

 Marriage remains intact, but an outdated marital contract (implicit or explicit) may need to be rewritten.
 Old love expectations which have outlived their time, past which one has simply matured and wizened, can be cheerfully released.